thegetty/quire-docs/CONTRIBUTING.md

 ### 1. Use the Issue Tracker

 We use GitHub’s [issue tracker](https://github.com/thegetty/quire-docs/issues/) to track work that needs to be done, is currently being done, or is proposed to be done.
 Unless your changes are small and very straightforward, we ask that all contributions are recorded in the issue tracker either by commenting on a existing issue or proposing a new one.
-Click [new issue](https://github.com/thegetty/quire-docs/issues/new/choose), follow the prompts in the "Website & Documentation Suggestion" form and submit!
+Click [new issue](https://github.com/thegetty/quire-docs/issues/new/choose), follow the prompts in the "Website & Documentation Suggestion" form, and submit!

 This approach has several advantages: